PavlosMac/web_crawler/README.md

-# Async Web Crawler Implementation
+# Async Web Crawler

-Implementation of a subdomain crawler.
+Implementation of a domain crawler.
 This cli programme should:
 * get all hosted links from single domain
 * check unique links for status code using concurrent tasks
 * save the results along with count to a file